John Brereton: The voyage and exploration of New England

-The published account
+The published account and Shakespeare Play

-Brereton wrote A Briefe Relation of the Description of Elizabeth's Ile, and some others towards the North Part of Virginie, written by John Brierton, one of the Voyage, which was published in London in 1602.
-A second impression was published the same year entitled A brief and true Relation of the Discovery of the North Part of Virginia, written by John Brereton, one of the Voyage.
+Brereton recorded the first European exploration of Cape Cod and its environs.
+His well-written and concise account, published in 1602, helped promote the possibilities of English colonisation in what was then known as “the North part of Virginia” and would later become known as New England.
+Brereton wrote A Briefe Relation of the Description of Elizabeth's Ile, and some others towards the North Part of Virginie which was published in London in 1602.
+A second impression was published the same year entitled A brief and true Relation of the Discovery of the North Part of Virginia.
 To this edition is added A Treatise of M. Edward Hayes, containing important inducements for the planting in these parts.
+Brereton also wrote to Walter Raleigh to give him a full account of the entire voyage and their findings.

-Brereton's well-written and concise account was designed to promote the possibilities of colonisation of New England.
-There were no fewer than twenty three Atlantic crossings in nine separate voyages by one or two ships over the next six years.

-Captain John Smith, in his Adventures and Discourses, speaks of Master John Brereton and his account of his voyage as fairly turning his brains, and impelling him to cast in his lot with Gosnold and Wingfield, and make that subsequent voyage which resulted in the planting and colonisation of Virginia in 1607.
+Following the publication of his accounts, there were no fewer than twenty-three Atlantic crossings in nine separate voyages by one or two ships over the next six years.
+Captain John Smith, in his Adventures and Discourses, speaks of Master John Brereton and his account of his voyage impelled him to cast in his lot with Gosnold and Wingfield, and make that subsequent voyage which resulted in the planting and colonisation of Virginia in 1607.